open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 The OpenTelemetry API MUST use no-op propagators when used unconfigured.
 Context propagation may be used for various telemetry signals - traces, metrics, logging and more.
-So context propagation MAY be enabled for any of them.
+Therefore, context propagation MAY be enabled for any of them.
 For instance, a span exporter may be left unconfigured, although the trace context is being propagated.

 Platforms such as ASP.NET may pre-configure out-of-the-box